SVB-OW/svbot/README.md

 - [x] check non found users
 - [x] countdown/up update by id instead of tag
 - [ ] clear last lobby before new announce
+- [ ] update command should update roles and optionally take msgId from
+      #update-request channel and react with check

+### Low priority

 - [ ] rework matchmaker in announce?

-### Low priority

 - [ ] another \<role>: outputs the next player from the matchmaking pool for a certain role
 - [ ] Help command only show commands you're allowed to use and where to use